rasmuse/eust/README.md

 # Features

-* Read Eurostat tables and metadata as [pandas] datastructures.
+* Read Eurostat tables and metadata as [pandas] data structures.
 * Download whole tables with one line of code instead of clicking through the [bulk download facility].
 * Download, archive, and use multiple table versions.
 This helps to make your calculations reproducible.
 * Python API and command line interface.